 Again, these things count against your bottom line and will eat away at your profit margin if you don’t actually know what you are doing when it comes to promoting a stand-up comedy show successfully.

-While promoting a comedy show may not be rocket science, as you can see there are some important considerations that need to be addressed if you want to promote a comedy show successfully — for stage time and for profit.
+While promoting a stand-up comedy show may not be rocket science, as you can see there are some important considerations that need to be addressed if you want to promote a comedy show successfully — for stage time and for profit.

 Where most comedians drop the ball involves: